 Parrots preen their owners once a strong bond has been formed.
 This behavior is a form of affection and a sign of trust.
 Parrots may chew on their owners’ hair, ear, nose, and clothes.
 However, some parrots will imprint on their owners in the absence of other parrots of the same species, leading to a sexual attraction.

-Parrots can sometimes be over-enthusiastic with their preening, which can cause discomfort due to their shark beaks.
-If so, move your hair out of the way or wear a hat to discourage your parrot’s preening.
+Parrots can sometimes be over-enthusiastic with their preening, which can cause discomfort due to their sharp, pointy beaks.
+If so, move your hair out of the way or wear a hat to discourage preening.

 What Does It Mean When A Parrot Grooms You?